python/cpython/Doc/library/select.rst

       single: socket() (in module socket)
       single: popen() (in module os)

-   Among the acceptable object types in the sequences are Python :term:`file objects <file object>` (e.g. ``sys.stdin``, or objects returned by :func:`open` or :func:`os.popen`), socket objects returned by :func:`socket.socket`.
+   Among the acceptable object types in the iterables are Python :term:`file objects <file object>` (e.g. ``sys.stdin``, or objects returned by :func:`open` or :func:`os.popen`), socket objects returned by :func:`socket.socket`.
 You may also define a :dfn:`wrapper` class yourself,